warc0s/sh/README.md

 - Execute it: script.sh

 ## Actual Scripts:
-- Benchmack: YABS benchmark, useful to see performance of pc/vps
+- Benchmark: YABS benchmark, useful to see performance of pc/vps